Over the years, we’ve conducted various speech-related data collection business in China, and the experience has been quite rich.

-In one project, we invited 600+ native Mandarin speakers to come and talk to an emerging speech recognition program.
-In another, we had over 200 people speak navigation related commands within cars.
+In one project, for example, we invited 600+ native Mandarin speakers to come and record for an emerging speech recognition program.
+In another, we required over 200 people to record navigation-related commands for in-car speech recognition.

-Our task was to record testers’ utterances so that our data could be used for further software development.
-We hired local vendors to help execute the projects and I was on-site to instruct and supervise during both projects.
+For both, our task was to record testers’ utterances so that our data could be used for further speech recognition software development.
+We hired local vendors to help execute the projects, and we were on-site to instruct and supervise during both projects.

-In China, however, people often take offence to set instructions and feel micromanaged.
-It is not uncommon that people will begin working on a project before they understand the details or complexities.
+In China, it’s not uncommon for people to begin working on a project before they fully work through the details or complexities.

-Pushing people to read a workflow or checklist can be difficult.
-They may take it as a message of unintelligence.
+Pushing people to read a workflow or checklist can therefore be difficult.
+They may take it as a sign of mistrust or underestimation of intelligence.

 Give Notice When Things Change

-Since we had some last minute changes, both projects started later than we had originally planned.
-When our vendor found out about the delay, they were quite frustrated.
+Since we had some last-minute changes, both projects started later than we had originally planned.
+When our vendor found out about the delay, they were quite frustrated, which is totally understandable.

-I’m used to a fast and dynamic environment.
-We plan ahead, try to work out the best schedule and develop a smooth process.
+We try as best we can to plan ahead, work out the best schedule, and develop a smooth process.
 But no amount of preparation or experience can mitigate all obstacles.
-Sometimes unexpected changes arise and the game plan suddenly changes.
+Sometimes unexpected changes arise, and the game plan suddenly changes.

 What seems like a natural part of doing business to us may cause significant stress to non-western vendors that are not used to a fast-paced work environment.